Febuxostat

 Long term side effects

-Febuxostat can be taken for long periods to manage gout.
-Very rarely, febuxostat may alter thyroid function when used long term.
-Your doctor will monitor for this with blood tests.
-Long term use is not associated with an increase in the risk of death or serious events when compared with similar medications such as allopurinol.
+Long term use is not associated with an increase in the risk of death or serious events when compared with similar medicine such as allopurinol.

 What precautions are necessary?